oneapi-src/oneAPI-samples/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Eclipse IDE
 - [ ] VSCode

-# Checklist for Moving samples:
+# Checklist for New samples:
 Links and Details can be found in the samples WG Teams Files.

 - [ ] Review sample design with domain reviewers https://github.com/oneapi-src/oneAPI-samples/wiki/Reviewers-and-Domain-Experts